jan-bogaerts/mark/src/markdownCode.md

 #### outline
 - the outline component is positioned to the left of the editor
 - it contains a tree representing the outline of the currently active project: all markdown headings in the document are present in the outline
-- When the component is loaded and whenever the project-service raises the 'content-changed' event to indicate that a new project was loaded, the project data is retrieved from the project-service and converted into a tree structure using the function 'convertToTreeData'.
+- When the component is loaded and whenever the project-service raises the 'content-changed' event to indicate that a new project was loaded, the project data (field: textFragments) is retrieved from the project-service and converted into a tree structure using the function 'convertToTreeData'.
-  - note: register using `projectService.subscribe('content-changed', handleContentChanged)`
+  - note: register using `projectService.eventTarget.addEventListener('content-changed', handleContentChanged)`
 - Whenever the project service raises an event that a data item was removed (event: fragment-deleted), call the 'removeNode' function
 - Whenever the project service raises an event that a data item was added (fragment-inserted) or (multiple) item(s) were changed (the event 'key-changed'), rebuild the tree structure.
 - when the user selects a tree item, the key of the first selected item is assigned to the position-tracking service's activeFragment
 - this component monitors the position-tracking service for changes to the currently selected text-fragment.
-  - use `positionTrackingService.subscribe(eventHandler)` to attach the event handler
+  - use `positionTrackingService.eventTarget.addEventListener('change', eventHandler)` to attach the event handler
   - when the position changes, set the tree's selectedKeys property to the key of the selected text-fragment so that the corresponding tree node becomes selected.
 - show the tree with lines